 London’s history, diversity and vibrancy is what makes it one of the most wonderful cities in the world.
-It’s also one of the most iconic cities in the world, with famous landmarks everywhere you look and seemingly everyday occurrences, such as a bus or a taxi, taking on an iconic status.
+It’s also one of the most famous cities in the world, with the biggest icons and landmarks everywhere you look and seemingly everyday occurrences, such as a bus or a taxi, taking on an iconic status.
 To celebrate the extraordinary in the ordinary, we’ve chosen some incredible images that sum up what’s great about London.

-Buckingham Palace: Slap bang in the centre of London, Buckingham Palace, home to Her Majesty the Queen, is a must-see.
+Slap bang in the centre of London, Buckingham Palace, home to His Majesty the King, is a must-see.
 Sprawling, grand and surrounded by beautiful Royal Parks, be sure to make the trip to see the largest working palace in the world.

-The Black Taxi: New York has yellow cabs and London has the iconic black taxi.
-Black taxis are a special feature of London- they have exclusive access to bus lanes (along with motorcyclists, bicyclists and, of course, buses) and they are all wheelchair accessible.
+New York has yellow cabs and London has the iconic black taxi.
+Black taxis are a special feature of London.
+They have exclusive access to bus lanes (along with motorcyclists, cyclists and, of course, buses) and they are all wheelchair accessible.
 Drivers of black taxis also have to pass a rigorous test called ‘The Knowledge’ which requires extensive knowledge of London’s streets, backstreets and shortcuts.